samuel-cowin/maze_planning/README.md

-# maze_planning
+# Path planning methods implemented on generated maze object
-Path planning methods implemented on generated maze object
+Methods will include search based methods, path planning, reinforcement learning, and simulation of the generated methods.